-This article is part of a 5 part Fashionable Networking Blog Series.
+This article is part of an 8 part Fashionable Networking Blog Series.
 Learn from the pros how to connect with industry professionals the right way in order to grow your network and build your career or business in the fashion industry.
 Read the entire series here:

 - 5 Reasons You Need To Build Your Network In The Fashion Industry

 - 6 Ways To Network In The Fashion Industry Like A Pro

 - 5 Best Ways To Silently Self Promote In The Fashion Industry

 - How To Use LinkedIn to Network In The Fashion Industry